 Mark the envelope as "DMA APPLICANT MATERIALS" please.
 If you would like such materials returned, send packaging that is addressed and has appropriate postage attached.
 We will make every effort to return such materials, but we cannot guarantee their safe transit.
 Do not send us your only copy of any score, recording, etc.!

 2) Late arrival of materials: It is quite common that GRE or TOEFL scores and some letters of recommendation reach us a few days or a week or two after the deadline.
 We will review "substantially complete" applications missing one or two items, but if a required item is not submitted by the second week of January, it may not be considered as part of your application, and we will not extend any offer of admission based on an incomplete application.
 Be aware that the application itself -- the part filled out online by the candidate through the GSAS website -- MUST be completed by the deadline for consideration.

 Please read the following resources carefully before contacting faculty or staff members in the department.

 Once you have familiarized yourself with these materials, if you have further substantive questions about our doctoral programs, begin by sending an email to the faculty member who serves as the "Area Chair" for the subdisciplinary program to which you are applying (Composition, Historical Musicology, Music Theory, or Ethnomusicology).
 The correct Area Chairpersons are listed above and on our Contact and Visitor Page.

-Only extremely urgent procedural questions that require an immediate answer should be addressed by phone to the Music Department administrative office, where you should ask for Gabriela Kumar, Graduate Program Administrator (212-854-3825).
+Only extremely urgent procedural questions that require an immediate answer should be addressed by phone to the Music Department administrative office, where you should ask for Gabriela Kumar, Graduate Program Coordinator (212-854-2346).
 The Department office staff cannot answer substantive questions about the individual area programs.

 We can not offer any individual guidance on expected scores or how we weight these exams.
 We consider many factors in our decision.

 For questions about the details of the admissions process and general admissions requirements, you should contact the GSAS admissions office via the GSAS website or as follows: